jklarenbeek/protoduino/README.md

 };
 ```

 Because of the state extensions in protothreads v2, we now have the capability to add some new and exciting constructs.
 An example is the finally control block and the error encoding into the state that allows exception handling.
 This comes without adding any memory overhead in comparison to protothreads v1.4.
 But before we get into this, lets consider the following macros in the `iterator1()` function below.
-If they seem familiar, its because that most of the macros returned from the protothread, are coming from protothreads v1.4.
-But one of them has a distinct different use than within `Contiki-OS` for example.
+If they seem familiar, its because that most of the state's returned from the protothread are coming from protothreads v1.4.
+But two of them have a distinct different use than within `Contiki-OS` for example.

 ```cpp
 #include <protoduino.h>